 Stretching the wrist flexor muscles can be difficult, but using a wall to apply pressure and increase the range of motion can be very effective.
 Make sure you keep the elbow straight.

-Stand to face a wall with your arms outstretched and palms facing up.
-Place your fingers on the wall pointing downwards.
+- Stand to face a wall with your arms outstretched and palms facing up.
+Place your fingers on the wall pointing downwards

-Slowly try to place your whole hand flat on the wall by extending the wrist.
-Hold for between 10 and 30 seconds.
+- Slowly try to place your whole hand flat on the wall by extending the wrist.
+Hold for between 10 and 30 seconds

-- Perform on all fours so that your fingers point to your knees.
+- Perform on all fours so that your fingers point to your knees

-- To increase the stretch, sit further back onto your heels.
+- To increase the stretch, sit further back onto your heels

-Wrist extensor stretch (play video)
+Wrist extensor stretch

 This stretch targets the extensor carpi radialis brevis, extensor carpi radialis longus, extensor carpi ulnaris, and extensor digitorum communis.

-Hold one arm straight out in front.
-Use the other hand to bend the wrist and point the fingers towards the floor, applying gentle pressure.
+- Hold one arm straight out in front.
+Use the other hand to bend the wrist and point the fingers towards the floor, applying gentle pressure

-Hold for between 10 and 30 seconds.
+- Hold for between 10 and 30 seconds

 Use a wall to apply pressure rather than the other hand.

-Tennis Elbow stretch (play video)
+Tennis elbow stretch

 Stretching is part of the treatment for this condition.
 This stretch targets the wrist extensors.

-Hold one arm straight out in front.
-Use the other hand to bend the wrist and point the fingers towards the floor.
+- Hold one arm straight out in front.
+Use the other hand to bend the wrist and point the fingers towards the floor

-Rotate the wrist so that the fingers point across the body.
-Hold for between 10 and 30 seconds.
+- Rotate the wrist so that the fingers point across the body.
+Hold for between 10 and 30 seconds

-Stretching the Triceps especially after a weights workout can help reduce DOMS.
+Stretching the Triceps, especially after a weights workout can help reduce DOMS.
 This stretch targets the triceps brachii.

-Place your hand on your upper back with the elbow bend towards the ceiling.
+- Place your hand on your upper back with the elbow bend towards the ceiling

-Assisted triceps stretch (play video)
+Assisted triceps stretch

-The therapist supports the elbow and holds the wrist with the other hand.
+- The therapist supports the elbow and holds the wrist with the other hand

-The hand is moved towards the shoulder until a stretch is felt by the athlete.
+- The hand is moved towards the shoulder until a stretch is felt by the athlete

-The patient is in a relaxed position with the upper arm supported.
+- The patient is in a relaxed position with the upper arm supported

-The therapist fully pronates the hand (so the palm faces down) to stretch and lengthen the supinator muscles.
+- The therapist fully pronates the hand (so the palm faces down) to stretch and lengthen the supinator muscles

-A mild stretch may be felt in the wrist and forearm.
-This position can be held for up to a minute, provided it does not cause pain.
+- A mild stretch may be felt in the wrist and forearm.
+This position can be held for up to a minute, provided it does not cause pain

 This exercise aims to increase the range of motion into pronation and supination.
 Pronation is the movement of turning the hand so the palm faces downwards.
-Supination is the opposite movements so the palm ends facing upwards.
+Supination is the opposite movement so the palm ends facing upwards.

 To increase range of motion into supination and pronation – i.e. turning the palm up or down, a weighted bar can be used to aid gravity.

-The athlete sits with the elbow supported, directly under the shoulder.
+- The athlete sits with the elbow supported, directly under the shoulder

 - The end of the bar is held in one hand, which is positioned at the end range for either movement.